flpm/oak/output/lists/subjects.md

     name: about Essays
     title: 'Theme: Essays'
     subtitle: Books about essays, including collections of essays
-    description: 'I have 6 books about Essays in my bookshelf.
+    description: 'I have 6 books about Essays in my personal library.

       ### Titles: